sanjdhar/amazon-ebs-migration-utility/README.md

 aws iam attach-role-policy --policy-arn arn:aws:iam::1234567890:policy/<name of your IAM policy> --role-name <name of your IAM role>
 ```

-1. Create a Lambda funciton from scratch
+1. Create a Lambda function from scratch

 - Choose Python 3.8 for the run time
 - Use the IAM role you created in the previous steps